12 Types of Nonverbal Communication Definition and Examples

 The twelve types of nonverbal communication are Physical Appearance, Paralinguistics, Body Movement, Gestures, Posture, Facial Expression, Eye Contact, Proxemics, Haptics, Chronemics, Artifacts, and also Environment.
 However, there are many more types of nonverbal communication in the world, such as Silence and Olfactics.

-Citation For This Article(APA-7th & MLA-9th Edition)
+Citation For This Article(APA-7th)